 The bacterium responsible is called Neisseria gonorrhoeae.
 Penicillin used to be the standard treatment, but as resistance is now a problem newer antibiotics are often used.

 Herpes infection can cause spots on the labia, clitoris and pubic area.
-These look like blisters, ulcers, or chapped areas.
+These look like blisters, ulcers or chapped areas.
 People often have flu-like symptoms, fever and pain passing urine for about a week when first infected.

 The infection is caused by the herpes simplex virus being passed during sex.
-The virus lies dormant in the body and its common to get repeated attacks.
+The virus lies dormant in the body and it's common to get repeated attacks.
 These are generally milder than the first attack.
 Sometimes a burning or tingling feeling is felt beforehand.
-There is no cure for herpes, but antiviral drugs (such as aciclovir tablets) can help to shorten the first attack, and reduce the severity of further episodes.
+There's no cure for herpes, but antiviral drugs (such as aciclovir tablets) can help to shorten the first attack, and reduce the severity of further episodes.
 Some people find salt baths, ice packs and painkillers helpful.
 Frequent severe attacks may require regular antiviral treatment for up to a year.

 The virus is most infectious during an attack, so avoiding sexual activity at this time lessens the chance of passing it to others.